 Antropología Fantástica highlights the work of Spanish photographer Lucia Herrero, one of the most exciting new names in contemporary photography.
-Under the curatorship of renowned American curator and scholar Gail Buckland, the exhibition is composed of four separate essays: Tribes, Species, Reindeer-Man and Tribute to La Bata.
+Under the curatorship of renowned American curator and scholar Gail Buckland, the exhibition encompasses 109 photographs divided into of four distinct essays: Tribes, Species, Reindeer-Man and Tribute to La Bata.
 Part documentary, part fantasy – Lucia Herrero is master of a new genre of photographic storytelling.

 Intersecting anthropology with fantasy, Herrero creates a new conceptual way of looking at society and culture in which documentary and imagination interact to challenge, provoke and move the viewer to a deeper understanding of the challenges and complexity of everyday existence.